TranPhucVinh/C/Physical layer/File IO/System call/select.md

 ``Entered string: 123``

+# Working with multiple file descriptors as 2 current running terminals

-# Read entered data from the 2 current running terminals:
+Read entered data from the 2 current running terminals:

 * Current running program (``a.out``) on terminal ``/dev/pts/2``
 * 2nd terminal is ``/dev/pts/18``